vnbaaij/BlazorMapsCreator/README.md

 # BlazorMapsCreator
-A simple GUI PoC for Azure Maps Creator
+A simple GUI PoC for Azure Maps Creator built with Blazor and Fluent UI